Which Factors Affects A Child’s Intelligence During Pregnancy?

 Environmental Factors

-• Prenatal and early nutrition plays an essential role in the brain development and intelligence of a child.
+- Prenatal and early nutrition play an essential role in the brain development and intelligence of a child.
 Premature newborns are at a higher risk of undergoing lower IQ scores and brain size loss.
-Giving a high-nutrition diet to infants can assist in reducing the loss of brain size and improve their cognitive results.
+Giving infants a high-nutrition diet can assist in reducing the loss of brain size and improve their cognitive results.

-• The link between Breastfeeding and IQ leads to increased IQ in Children.
-Although, some genetic factors may affect this association.
+- The link between Breastfeeding and IQ leads to increased IQ in Children.
+However, some genetic factors may affect this association.

-• Children of upper socio-economic society come in contact with more intellectual stimulation, acquire better social opportunities and get better nutrition.
+- Children of upper socioeconomic status come in contact with more intellectual stimulation, acquire better social opportunities, and get better nutrition.
 All of these take them to intellectual development in a positive direction.
 The index of socioeconomic status (SES) depends on Parental Education, Occupation, and income.

 Conclusion: Confirming a healthy atmosphere is necessary for the complete growth of a child’s intellectual capabilities.